-According to statistics maintained by the National Highway Traffic Safety Administration (NHTSA), Memorial Day weekend is one of six dates per year in which the number of total automobile occupant fatalities is the highest.
-With more cars filled with families traveling over the holiday weekend, it’s more important than ever to drive safely.
+Happy Memorial Day!
+According to the American Automobile Association (AAA), a total of 41.5 million travelers are expected to take a trip this Memorial Day weekend, reflecting an increase of 5% from last year.
+And according to statistics maintained by the National Highway Traffic Safety Administration (NHTSA), Memorial Day weekend is consistently one of six dates per year in which the number of total automobile occupant fatalities is the highest.
+With the increase in cars filled with families traveling over the holiday weekend, it’s more important than ever to drive safely.

 The personal injury attorneys at Hupy and Abraham offer the following travel safety tips to help ensure you and your family arrive safely at your holiday activities.